Income Tax Department: Raids on unrecognised political parties

 The Income Tax department conducted raids and surveys in various states in separate cases related to alleged tax evasion, violation of FCRA violation and illicit funding of registered unrecognised political parties.

 Criticism

 The government data reveals that the IT Department has a very low conviction rate.

-The Income Tax Department has been alleged to have been used to target people and organizations critical of the government.
+The Income Tax Department has been alleged to have been used to target people and organisations critical of the government.